marekhac/HippoPlayerIR/README.md

 * **rewPattern** - play previous pattern of the module
 * **ffwdPattern** - play next pattern of the module
 * **quitProgram** - quit the HippoPlayerIR and stop listening for IRCodes on serial port
+* **copyToLikedMods** - copy selected module to LikedMods: volume.
+LikedMods is just an assign to a directory in which you can store your favourite modules

 To map buttons on your remote controller you have to discover IR Key Codes behind them.
 I assume that you already have wired everything up, and the Arduino is successfully programmed.
 Now, connect Arduino to the Amiga using DB25 plug.
 Power on the Arduino (order matters!).
 Power on your Amiga, open CLI window and execute HippoPlayerIR with **-monitor** option.